Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

 ## Background

 RFM Analysis identifies existing customers who are most likely to remain loyal to a company or respond to a new product.
-RFM analysis allows you to create customized and personalized messaging, and this can be used to streamline the various messages you send to a specific customer and continue sending messages of only a particular type, thereby reducing the chance of dissatisfaction or annoyance, and create higher customer satisfaction.
+Among other things, RFM analysis allows us to create customized and personalized messaging, which can be used to streamline the various messages you send to a specific customer and continue sending messages of only a particular type, thereby reducing the chance of dissatisfaction or annoyanc while creating higher customer satisfaction.
 RFM is a model based on historical data and helps forecast future behavior based on past interactions.
-The RFM Model of customer value uses proven marketing principles to help businesses differentiate between marketing to existing and new users and helps them create relevantly and personalized messaging by understanding user behavior.
-The model allows the business to segment its users based on three criteria based on an existing customer’s transaction history, namely:
+The RFM Model of customer value uses proven marketing principles to help businesses differentiate between marketing to existing customers versus new users, allowing businesses to create relevant and personalized messaging by understanding user behavior.
+The model allows businesses to segment its users according to three criteria based on an existing customer’s transaction history, namely:

-1. The recency of Customer's Last purchase
+1. The Recency of the customer's last purchase
-2. Frequency of purchases
+2. The Frequency of the customer's purchases
-3. Total amount spent, which is referred to as monetary
+3. The total amount spent, which is referred to as the customer's Monetary value

-The RFM model, when used in conjunction with traditional models of segmentation, can help businesses visualize new and existing customers differently, and create favorable conditions to maximize customer lifetime value.
+The RFM model, when used in conjunction with traditional models of segmentation, can help businesses visualize new and existing customers differently, and thus create favourable conditions to maximize customer lifetime value.

 ## Business Problem

-How do we segment our customers to reach them effectively through target marketing?
+How do we segment our customers to reach them effectively through targeted marketing?

-By applying the paraeto principle to a customer database,  80% of a company's revenue comes from 20% of the customers.
-RFM helps determine who the top 20% of customers are and groups the remaining customers into other segments such as price-sensitive, potentially loyal, brand sensitive, etc. This ensures that each customer is better targeted and convert the other segments into the higher value segments and increase customer lifetime value.
+By applying the Pareto principle to a customer database, it is often the case that 80% of a company's revenue comes from 20% of its customers.
+RFM helps determine who the top 20% customers are and groups the remaining customers into other segments, such as price-sensitive, potentially loyal, brand sensitive, etc. This ensures that each customer is better targeted, converting the other segments into the higher-value segments, and increases customer lifetime value.

-In this project, the customer sales data from January 2011 to May 2011 of an E-commerce store is analyzed to group customers from the United Kingdom into segments using the RFM model.
-The relevant libraries and the dataset is imported into the python environment.
+In this Project, the customer sales data from January 2011 to May 2011 of an e-commerce store are analyzed to group customers from the United Kingdom into segments using the RFM model.
+The relevant libraries and the provided dataset are imported into the Python environment.

-### Data Set
+### Dataset

-There are  eight variables in the data set:
+There are  eight variables in the dataset:

-1. InvoiceNo: Invoice number,  A 6-digit integral number uniquely assigned to each transaction.
+1. InvoiceNo: invoice number,  a 6-digit integral number uniquely assigned to each transaction.
-2. StockCode: Product code, a 5-digit integral number uniquely assigned to each distinct product.
+2. StockCode: product code, a 5-digit integral number uniquely assigned to each distinct product.
-3. Description: Product name
+3. Description: product name
-4. Quantity: The quantities of each product (item) per transaction.
+4. Quantity: quantities of each product (item) per transaction.
-5. InvoiceDate: Invoice Date and time.
-Numeric, the day and time when each transaction was generated.
+5. InvoiceDate: invoice Date and time, a numeric value of the date and time when each transaction was generated.
-6. UnitPrice: Unit price.
-Numeric, Product price per unit in sterling.
+6. UnitPrice: unit price, a numeric value of the product price, per unit, in sterling.
-7. CustomerID: Customer number, a 5-digit integral number uniquely assigned to each customer.
+7. CustomerID: customer number, a 5-digit integral number uniquely assigned to each customer.
 8. Country